dtandev/coronavirus/data/README.md

 ---
 ## Who makes a dataset
-* Data was collected by GeoSiN Scientific Club Members from University of Warmia and Mazury in Olsztyn, Poland
+* Data was collected by GeoSiN Scientific Club Members from the University of Warmia and Mazury in Olsztyn, Poland
 * Find us on the Facebook (www.facebook.com/mkn.geosin) or www (www.geosin.pl)